Cliff swallow: Taxonomy

 The cliff swallow belongs to the largest order and dominant avian group – Passeriformes.
 They are the perching birds, or the passerines.
-All the bird species in this order have 4 toes, 3 pointing forward and one pointing backwards (anisodactylous), that enable them to perch with ease.
+All the bird species in this order have four toes, three pointing forward and one pointing backwards (anisodactylous), that enable them to perch with ease.
 The sub-order that the cliff swallow belongs to is Oscines (or Passeri), for the songbirds.
 The family that encompasses approximately 90 species of swallows and martins, Hirundinidae, includes birds that have small stream-lined bodies made for great agility and rapid flight.
 Furthermore, those in the family Hirundinidae have short-flat bills for their largely insectivorous diets, small feet because they spend much of their time in flight and long wings for energy-efficient flight.

-There are 5 subspecies of cliff swallow distinguished on the basis of plumage colour, body size and distribution – Petrochelidon pyrrhonota pyrrhonota, P. p. melanogaster, P. p. tachina, P. p. hypopolia, P. p. ganieri.
+There are five subspecies of cliff swallow distinguished on the basis of plumage colour, body size, and distribution – Petrochelidon pyrrhonota pyrrhonota, P. p. melanogaster, P. p. tachina, P. p. hypopolia, P. p. ganieri.
 In addition, three core genera of hirundo were established on the basis of molecular studies: Hirundo sensu stricto, containing the barn swallow; Cecropis, containing the red-rumped swallow; and Petrochelidon, containing the cliff swallow.
 The genetic tests deemed Petrochelidon and Cecropis sister to each other and both closest to Delichon, the house martins.
 Finally, the cave swallow was identified as the nearest living relative in North America of the cliff swallow.
 The cave swallow has a similar plumage to the cliff swallow; however, the former has a dark cap and pale throat, and also a much smaller distribution in North America, most likely due to a decline in suitable cave sites.

 Habitat and distribution

 As their name suggests, throughout history the cliff swallows concentrated their nesting colonies along mountain cliffs, primarily by the western North American coast.
-Today, with the development of highways, concrete bridges and buildings this adaptable bird species is rapidly adjusting their common nesting sites, with populations expanding further east and building their mud nests on these concrete infrastructures.
-Thus, the cliff swallow's breeding range includes large areas across Canada and the United States of America, excluding some Southern and Northern areas.
-The majority of nesting colonies are situated in close proximity to fields, ponds and other ecosystems that would hold a large variety of flying insect populations to sustain their energy requirements during the breeding season.
+Today, with the development of highways, concrete bridges, and buildings this adaptable bird species is rapidly adjusting its common nesting sites, with populations expanding further east and building their mud nests on these concrete infrastructures.
+Thus, the cliff swallow's breeding range includes large areas across Canada and the United States, excluding some Southern and Northern areas.
+The majority of nesting colonies are situated in close proximity to fields, ponds, and other ecosystems that would hold a large variety of flying insect populations to sustain their energy requirements during the breeding season.

 The cliff swallows' wintering grounds have been recorded as South American countries, such as Southern Brazil, Uruguay, and parts of Argentina.
 However, their behavior and populations have yet to be extensively studied on their wintering grounds leaving room for new information about this species.
-The cliff swallows are long-distance day-migrants that generally travel along the North American coast lines.
+The cliff swallows are long-distance day-migrants that generally travel along the North American coastlines.
 The Eastern populations travel through Florida, and the Western populations through Mexico and Central America down to their destinations.
 Flocks containing large numbers of cliff swallows have been recorded migrating together, but whether they stay together or disperse to different locations is unknown.